Age of Booty: Gameplay

-There are 7 different challenges for solo play, each featuring 3 differing maps of easy, medium and hard difficulty levels for a total of 21 single player missions.
-Multiplayer has a four-player game (Dueling Duos), six player game (Triple Trouble) and an eight-player game (Four By Four), which is all divided into two teams.
-There is also Battle Royale pitting 4 teams of two players against each other.
+There are seven different challenges for solo play, each featuring three differing maps of easy, medium and hard difficulty levels for a total of 21 single-player missions.
+Multiplayer features a four-player game mode (Dueling Duos), a six-player mode (Triple Trouble) and an eight-player mode (Four By Four), each of which divides players into two teams.
+There is also a Battle Royale mode pitting four teams of two players each against each other.
 Players can use voice chat to talk with their team.
-Capcom has also added 6 additional maps for free to download on PSN.
-The XBLA version includes Avatar support.
+Capcom also added six additional maps available to download for free on PlayStation Network.
+The Xbox Live Arcade version includes Avatar support.

 Development

-Designer Max Hoberman admitted that inspiration for the game, came from Bungie's long-running April Fools' Day gag Pimps at Sea.
-An open beta went live on September 19, 2008 (International Talk Like a Pirate Day).
+Designer Max Hoberman admitted that inspiration for the game came from Bungie's long-running April Fools' Day gag Pimps at Sea.
+An open beta version of the game went live on September 19, 2008 (International Talk Like a Pirate Day).

 On December 4, 2008, three additional map packs were released at no cost.

 Reception

-The Xbox 360 version of Age of Booty received "generally favorable reviews", while the PC and PlayStation 3 versions received "average" reviews, according to the review aggregation website Metacritic.
+The Xbox 360 version of Age of Booty received "generally favorable" reviews, while the PC and PlayStation 3 versions received "average" reviews, according to the review aggregation website Metacritic.
 Eurogamer said the game's single-player mode was "frustrating and poorly balanced", but added, "take it online and you've got something that's almost worth the 800-Point asking price."
 IT Reviews agreed, stating "It's cheaply priced and great fun to play online as the matches are quick and enjoyable, although the offline campaign is rather marred by the erratic computer AI."

 The game was nominated for two Xbox Live Arcade 2008 awards: "Best Original Game" and "Best Competitive Multiplayer Game".